HungHungGNX/HungHungGNX/README.md

 <h3 align="center">Web developer</h3>

-- ✍ I'm a student of: [Bach Khoa Da Nang University of Technology and Education]
+- ✍ I'm a student of: [Danang University of Science and Technology]

 ## 📫 How to reach me: